zeldin/RVCop64/README.md

 For your convenience there may appear some pre-built bitstreams under releases.
 Besides the bitstream itself, I may provide also the device tree specs in source `.dts` and binary `.dtb` formats.
 These may be useful to be used in conjunction with the RiscV Linux port - see here: [Linux-on-LiteX-VexRiscv][5]

-The bitstreams where built using the commands:
+The bitstreams were built using the commands:

 | Bitstream               | Command |
 |-------------------------|---------|